The two cars are parked face-to-face, ready to jump-start.

 • Electrical system issues

-• Battery warning light on your dashboard
+• The battery warning light on your dashboard

 Essential Equipment for Jump-Starting